danmunn/redmine_dmsf/README.md

 Dependencies
 ------------

-  * Redmine 2.5.0 or higher
+  * Redmine 2.5.0 or higher (Not yet fully compatible with Redmine 3.x but it should work in general)

 ### Fulltext search (optional)